YasaarKadery/my-resume-website-code/README.md

 # Resume Website
 Simple website written in HTML/CSS and hosted on S3.
-Keeps a counter of how many people have visited the page.
+Workflow set up to automatically update s3 bucket whenever update is pushed to repo.